-30 semester hours (Hybrid Distance Education Format) Purpose of Degree
+30 credits (Hybrid Distance Education Format)

 The M.S. in Health Education program is designed for students who are interested in health education for a variety of settings including: schools, colleges, hospitals, communities and industry.

 No specific undergraduate degree is required.
 Prospective students with bachelor's degrees in health education, biology, computer science, psychology, nursing, nutrition, sociology, physical education and the allied health area, among others, are encouraged to apply.